-At the Weitz Firm, we know that medical mistakes are more common than most people realize.
+At The Weitz Firm, LLC, we know that medical mistakes are more common than most people realize.
 We also know that staffing problems at medical facilities can lead to misdiagnosing patients at higher rates.
 This can be devastating for a person and their family.

 When you need a Philadelphia failure to diagnose attorney, you can count on our qualified and experienced team to work tirelessly to secure the compensation you deserve.

 While most people think of surgical errors or a problem with medications when they think of medical mistakes, we know that a misdiagnosis can be the hardest to deal with.
 Researchers from Johns Hopkins found that diagnostic errors accounted for the most medical malpractice claims.
 They also caused the most patient harm and resulted in the highest level of penalty payouts.